gpspake/mis7190-group-project/README.md

 - by race?
 - by other factors?

-Second, based on initial results, define evaluative questions that may be answered through more in depth analysis
+**Second, based on initial results, define evaluative questions that may be answered through more in depth analysis...**

 - Does the data provide clues as to why tobacco use has become more or less prevalent about time?
 - Does the data reveal meaningful information about differences in tobacco use among various demographics?